National Security Strategy (United States): 2006

+Barack Obama

-2010 NSS
+2010

 On May 26, 2010, President Barack Obama. issued a new Strategy which was called by United Nations ambassador Susan Rice a "dramatic departure" from its predecessor.
 The Strategy advocated increased engagement with Russia, China and India.
 The Strategy also identified nuclear non-proliferation and climate change as priorities, while noting that the United States's security depended on reviving its economy.
 The drafters of the new Strategy made a conscious decision to remove terms such as "Islamic radicalism", instead speaking of terrorism generally.

 The 2010 NSS said that in order to defeat al Qaeda and the Taliban in Afghanistan, the United States needs to engage in a large amount of interagency cooperation and communication with the Muslim population in Afghanistan and throughout the world.
 The objective of the National Security Strategy is to create a stable situation for the world, including those countries struggling with insurgencies.
 "The most effective long-term measure for conflict and resolution is the promotion of democracy and economic development."
 In order to promote democracy and economic development communication with the civilian population of the host-nation is essential.
 The Stability Operations Field Manual states that success depends on a U.S. ability to build local institutions and in the establishment of a legitimate permanent government, which builds trust between the citizens and the counterinsurgency personnel."
 The National Security Strategy establishes the interagency coordination in order to conduct useful public diplomacy to secure the population in the countries of Afghanistan and Iraq.

-2015 NSS
+2015

 On February 6, 2015, Obama issued a new NSS to provide "a vision and strategy for advancing the nation's interests, universal values, and a rules-based international order through strong and sustainable American leadership."

 This NSS also recognized climate change as an “urgent and growing threat to our national security," reflecting the rhetoric and environmental security concerns that the Pentagon had used in studies and plans since the 1990s.